yuliadm/mixComp/paper.md

 # Statement of need

-Mixture models occur in numerous settings including random and fixed effects models, clustering, deconvolution, empirical Bayes prob- lems and many others.
+Mixture models occur in numerous settings including random and fixed effects models, clustering, deconvolution, empirical Bayes problems and many others.
 In particular, they are often used to model the data which are believed to come from a heterogeneous population, consisting of several homogeneous subpopulations.
 In such cases the problem of finding a good estimator for the number of components in the mixture arises naturally,